KJ Apa Opens Up About The Unexpected Death Of Luke Perry

-Actor Luke Perry was a television icon beloved not only by those of his age but by the younger generation who knew him from the hit drama series Riverdale.
-Perry played Mr. Andrews, the father of the show’s protagonist Archie Andrews, portrayed by 21-year-old New Zealand actor KJ Apa.
+Actor Luke Perry was a television icon, beloved not only by those of his age, but by the younger generation who knew him from the hit drama series Riverdale.
+Perry played Mr. Andrews, the father of the show’s protagonist, Archie Andrews, portrayed by 21-year-old New Zealand actor KJ Apa.
 On the show, the duo had a close and honest father-son bond, on which a lot of the show’s plot is focused.

-When Perry unexpectedly died this past March, the cast of Riverdale was heartbroken.
+When Perry unexpectedly died in March, the cast of Riverdale was heartbroken.
 He was only 52-years-old.
 It took time for Apa to be able to publicly open up about the great loss.
 On Friday, the actor sat down with Jimmy Fallon on The Tonight Show Starring Jimmy Fallon.
 He opened up about the difference Perry made in his life, according to Fox News.

 Apa recalled how genuine and kind Perry was to everyone in his life.
 Despite his widely successful career, he was humble in character and wanted to make everyone on the set feel welcome and comfortable.
-It didn’t matter if you already had experience and fame or were just starting out, he treated everyone with the same amount of respect.
+It didn’t matter if you already had experience and fame, or were just starting out, he treated everyone with the same amount of respect.

 KJ Apa Recalls His 'Close Relationship' with the Late Luke Perry: 'I Wish I Could be Like' Him https://t.co/1hHNxqrPFL